 Each year at the annual general meeting, the shareholders elect six to eight board members.
 In addition, our employees may elect members corresponding to half of the board members elected by the general meeting pursuant to Danish mandatory rules.
-Employee elections are held every four years, with the next election being in 2022.

-For the time being, our Board of Directors comprises 11 members, eight members elected by the general meeting and three members elected by the employees.
-At the employee election in 2022, the employees will have a right to elect four members to the Board of Directors.
+Employee elections are ordinarily held every four years, most recently in 2022.
+As our general meeting after the employee election in 2022 approved to expand our scheme for employee-elected board members to also cover employees outside Denmark, the current election period is only two years to allow for the first international election to be held already in 2024.
+For the time being, our Board of Directors comprises 12 members, eight members elected by the general meeting and four members elected by the employees.

 The Board of Directors is responsible for the overall and strategic management of the company.
 The Board of Directors lays down the company's strategy and makes decisions concerning major investments and divestments, the capital base, key policies, control and audit matters, risk management, and significant operational issues.
-You can see the most important tasks in 2021 on pages 5 - 6.